chromedp/pdlgen/README.md

-`cdproto-gen` can be passed a single, combined protocol file via the `-proto` command-line option for generating the commands, events, and types for the Chromium Debugging Protocol domains.
+`cdproto-gen` can be passed a single, combined protocol file via the `-proto` command-line option for generating the commands, events, and types for the Chromium DevTools Protocol domains.
 If the `-proto` option is not specified (the default behavior), then the `browser_protocol.pdl` and `js_protocol.pdl` protocol definition files will be retrieved from the [Chromium source tree][chromium-src] and cached locally.

 The revisions of `browser_protocol.pdl` and `js_protocol.pdl` that are retrieved/cached can be controlled using the `-browser` and `-js` command-line